ipfs/npm-kubo/README.md

 It will download the kubo version that matches the npm version of this module.
 So depending on `kubo@0.23.0` will install `kubo v0.23.0` for your current system architecture, in to your project at `node_modules/kubo/kubo/ipfs` and additional symlink to it at `node_modules/kubo/bin/ipfs`.

+On Windows, `ipfs.exe` file is used, and if the symlink can't be created under a regular user, a copy of `ipfs.exe` is created instead.

 After downloading you can find out the path of the installed binary by calling the `path` function exported by this module:

 ```javascript